You are here:

 - 2 bottles, or food in unopened clear jars or sealed tins

 - 1 change of clothes

 - 1 baby blanket

 Lockers are available for public transport users only.
 These are located in the front reception area.

 No Smoking on prison grounds, on entering the site, smoking gear is to be left secured within the vehicle glovebox.

 Food & drink

-Visitors have access to coin-operated drink and snack vending machines.
-Visitors to Mainstream and Protection prisoners have access to a canteen, open from 10am to 2pm for a variety of hot and cold food and drinks, on a cash basis.
+Also visitors have access to coin-operated drink and snack vending machines, including visitors to Mainstream and Protection prisoners.
 Prisoners in Strezlecki Cottages and Nalu can purchase barbecue packs prior to weekend visits.